by Texas homesteader ~

-Not a big deal if you’re adding it to a dish you’re cooking because obvs the texture will change when it’s cooked anyway.
-But it is harder to sauté frozen chopped onions for my dish.
-So I often just toss them in thawed but raw.
+Even though the texture of frozen onions changes when it’s thawed, it’s not a big deal if you’re adding it to a dish you’re cooking.
+That’s because obvs the texture will change when it’s cooked anyway.

 But now I’m going to chop all these onions and sauté them in a small amount of Bacon Grease, just as if I were about to cook with them.

 Thankfully (and I mean THANKFULLY) my mother bought me this *Onion Chopper years ago.
 Because if not for that handy little chopper I’d be hours chopping onions. (and crying because of the fumes too!)

 As it was, I simply skinned the onion, cut off the neck portion and the root section (and dehydrated them for onion powder the same as I’d done before) and sliced each onion into about 1/4″ thick slices.